Chief Scout (The Scout Association): Changed role

 Once the powerful leader of the association, the role of the association's Chief Scout was fundamentally diminished when the holder ceased to also be chairman of the Committee of the Council (now Board of Trustees) following Baden-Powell's death in 1941.
 Baden-Powell had made himself Chief Scout and chairman for life but, upon his death, the committee determined that it had the power to appoint subsequent Chief Scouts and chairmen.
 Not only were the roles separated but the committee assumed power over the roles.
 The role was further diminished with appointments of Chief Scouts for limited terms and diminished further still in 2009 with the functions split with the appointment of a UK Chief Commissioner (Deputy Chief Scout).
 The UK Chief Commissioner took over most of the administrative duties and now heads the adult leaders and administrators of the association.
 Reducing the capacity of the Chief Scout to make decisions on their own, a committee was appointed to work alongside them.
 Working alongside the association Chief Scout's Committee, the association's Chief Scout is nominally responsible for the appointment of County Commissioners and County Presidents, but this is merely ceremonially formal.
+The Scout Association's Chief Scout is no longer a voting member of its Board of Trustees.
 The association's Chief Scout is now merely an iconic figurehead for publicity promotion of the association's youth programmes.